home-assistant/home-assistant.io/source/_components/binary_sensor.nest.markdown

 ---

-The `nest` binary sensor platform let you monitor various states of a thermostat from [Nest](https://nest.com).
+The `nest` binary sensor platform lets you monitor various states of your [Nest](https://nest.com) devices.

 <p class='note'>
 You must have the [Nest component](/components/nest/) configured to use these sensors.
 The `nest` binary sensor will automatically be setup when you do.